saidatta/EngPaperNotes/CourseNotes/ML/Udemy/DeepLearning_MikeCohen/notes/2 - Pytorch & math/3 - Converting Reality to Numbers.md

-In this chapter, we will discuss two types of reality, continuous and categorical, and how we can represent them using numbers for deep learning.
+=In this chapter, we will discuss two types of reality, continuous and categorical, and how we can represent them using numbers for deep learning.
 ## Continuous Reality
 Continuous reality refers to numeric data with many distinct values, possibly an infinite number of distinct values.
 Some examples include:
 -   Height
 -   Weight
 -   Income or salary
 -   Exam scores
--   Review scores
+-   Review score=s

 These types of data can be easily represented using numbers.
 ## Categorical Reality
 Categorical reality refers to discrete data with a limited number of distinct values.
 Some examples include:
 -   Picture of a landscape (sea vs. mountain)
 -   Identity of a picture (cat vs. dog)
--   Disease diagnosis (present vs. absent)

-Representing categorical reality using numbers requires a slightly different approach.
+-   Disease diagnosis (present vs. absent) Representing categorical reality using numbers requires a slightly different approach.
 ### Dummy Coding
 Dummy coding is a method of representing categorical data with only two possible options.
 It assigns one option to be 0 (false) and the other to be 1 (true).
 Examples:
 -   Pass or fail an exam
 -   House sold or still on the market
 -   Credit card transaction normal or fraudulent
 ### One-Hot Encoding
 One-hot encoding is similar to dummy coding, but it is used for multiple categories.
 It creates a matrix where each column corresponds to a dummy-coded categorical variable, and each row corresponds to a different observation.

 Example: